Before the Fair

 At the Fair

 - Dress to impress.
-A suit is not required, but ratty jeans will not make a good impression.
+We encourage students to attend events in "smart" casual or business casual attire.
+Examples include khakis, dress pants, skirts, button-down long sleeve shirts, sweater sets, blouses.
 Consult the OCS Dress for Success webpage, including example Pinterest boards for men, women, and those beyond the binary.

 - Use good body language.
 Give a firm handshake, smile, and make eye contact when introducing yourself.
 Try not to fidget, play with your hair, rock from side to side, look around when talking or being spoken to, or chew gum.

 - Speak with confidence.
 If it’s noisy, they can't hear you, and they won't remember you.

 - Keep it short.
 On average, students spend five minutes with each employer.
 Leave yourself enough time to visit each table.

 - Ask for a business card or write down the representatives' names.
 It’s also okay to ask about the hiring procedure; you want to make sure you're doing it right.

 - Talk to as many people as possible.
 Explore all your options!
 Speak with organizations that you had not considered before.

 - Eavesdrop.
 If you hear a recruiter describing a company’s work culture to another student, follow up with a question about industry issues instead of asking the same question.

 - The early bird gets the worm!
 The slowest traffic for this event is typically in the first hour.
 Arrive at the start and avoid the crowd.
 Students who arrive later in the afternoon may end up disappointed that they missed speaking with someone who had a crowd around them or who packed up a little early.